DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 ### Safeguarding checks

 If the school makes you a conditional offer, you’ll then have to pass safeguarding and criminal records checks.
-These confirm you are safe and suitable to work with children.
+These confirm you are a safe and suitable person to work with children.

 You can prepare for these checks by getting a letter from the organisation which regulates teachers in the country where you qualified, confirming your professional status as a teacher.